 Here you will find information relating to the submission of candidate entries by examination centres, and links to key documents which give more detailed procedural instructions

-Final Candidate Entries for all WJEC examinations can be submitted by any one of these two methods:
+Final Candidate Entries for all WJEC examinations can be submitted by one of two methods: